mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 The ideal candidate will lead computational analyses of large-scale electrophysiological datasets and neural circuit modeling.
-Tasks include advanced time-series analysis (SUA, LFP), and developing spiking neural network models to interpret developmental circuit dysfunction and linking experimental data to theoretical frameworks.
+Tasks include advanced time-series analysis (SUA, LFP), and developing spiking neural network models to interpret developmental circuit dysfunction and link experimental data to theoretical frameworks.

 ### Requirements

 - PhD in neuroscience or a related field
 - Strong programming skills, ideally in Python (MATLAB or R also okay)
 - Experience with time-series analysis and neural network modeling (preferred)
-- Experience in analysis of large-scale in vivo electrophysiology datasets (preferred)
+- Familiarity with analysis of large-scale in vivo electrophysiology datasets (preferred)
 - Familiarity with advanced statistical modeling (advantageous)
-- Familiarity with in-vivo electrophysiology (advantageous)
 - Not have lived/worked in Belgium for more than 24 months in the past 3 years

 ---